dspinellis/alexandria3k/examples/README.md

 run `make help` in a study directory to see some potentially useful _make_ targets.

+Some examples require the installation of additional Python packages.
+You can install all of them by running a command such as `pipenv install --categories examples-packages` under the top-level `src` directory.

 The [common](common) directory contains Makefile rules for satisfying data dependencies common to more than one study.
 It also hosts downloaded data sets to minimize useless replication.